serving the greater phoenix, arizona community

 Where do you keep koi?

-Koi are kept in various types of ponds.
+Koi are kept in various types, sizes, shapes and configurations of ponds.

-Only if you want to learn about them.
+No!
+But you may want to learn about koi.
 Their colors and patterns have numerous Japanese names.

 How deep should I make my Pond?

-Healthy fish like to swim up and down as well as side to side, at least 4 feet deep.
+Healthy fish like to swim up and down as well as side to side.
+We recommend at least 4 feet deep.
+That depth allows them to escape predators.
+Some feel the depth influences their size.

 What is the Japanese word for Koi?